Recent Blog Posts

 Ready to lace up?

-If you want to join Team SCIS 2014 and secure your GUARANTEED charity entry: Click here to signup and learn more information on how to join our cause.
+If you want to join Team SCIS 2015 and secure your GUARANTEED charity entry, more information is available on the official Team SCIS/U2FP landing page:

 Special thanks to reporter Jackie Kostek for a great story!